Text Preprocessing in NLP with Python Codes

 data['msg_lemmatized']=data['no_stopwords'].apply(lambda x:lemmatizer(x))

-Output: The difference between Stemming and Lemmatization can be seen in the below output.
+Output: The difference between stemming and lemmatization can be seen in the output below.

 lemmatization | Text preprocessing

-After all the text processing steps are performed, the final acquired data is converted into the numeric form using Bag of words or TF-IDF.
+After performing all the text processing steps, we convert the final acquired data into numeric form using Bag of Words or TF-IDF.

 Apart from the steps shown in this article, many other steps are a part of preprocessing.
 Some of them are URL removal, HTML tags removal, Rare words removal, Frequent words removal, Spelling checking, and many more.
-The steps must be chosen based on the dataset you are working on and what is necessary for the project.
+You must choose the steps based on the dataset you are working on and what is necessary for the project.

 The media shown in this article are not owned by Analytics Vidhya and are used at the Author’s discretion.